AlicenJoyHenning/AlicenJoyHenning/README.md

   <i>My name is Alicen and I love exploring biological data & making pretty plots</i>
   <br><br>
   I'm currently in the bioinformatics department at <b>Stellenbosch University</b> as a member of the <i>TB Host Genetics</i>
   group whose primary focus is understanding the molecular and genetic basis for disease.
-I'm still very much a beginner to all things <i>code</i> but am enjoying exploring the tools mentioned in the banner below. <br><br>
+I'm still very much a beginner to all things <i>code</i> and am focusing on learning the tools mentioned in the banner below. <br><br>
   That's all from me, hope your code runs well today!
   <br><i>Some links to check out while you're here:</i>
 </p>